dldusdk/dldusdk.github.io/_posts/2025-03-11-basic-port-scanner.md

 If the port is 22, 80 or 443 (there are more IRL) - I altered the risk amount for these ports to be HIGHER:

-Port 22 (SSH): High risk if exposed because it can lead to unauthorized access and server compromise.
+Port 22 (SSH): High risk if exposed because it can lead to unauthorized access and server compromise. <br>
-Port 80 (HTTP): Moderate risk due to the lack of encryption, making it susceptible to interception and manipulation of data.
+Port 80 (HTTP): Moderate risk due to the lack of encryption, making it susceptible to interception and manipulation of data. <br>
 Port 443 (HTTPS): Lower risk compared to the others, but still vulnerable to misconfigurations and weak encryption practices.

-It is always fun playing around with Python and being able to create with my own 10 fingers 🔻
+It is always fun playing around with Python and being able to create with my own 10 fingers